ircv3/ircv3-specifications/core/sts-3.3.md

 ### Denial of Service

-STS could be used to inflict Denial of Service (DoS) on IRC servers in a number of ways.
+STS could result in a Denial of Service (DoS) on IRC servers in a number of ways.
 Some non-exhaustive examples include:

 * An attacker could inject an STS policy into an insecure connection that causes clients